Bernardo Mattarella: Early life and political career

-Bernardo Mattarella was born in Castellammare del Golfo, in the province of Trapani in western Sicily as the eldest of seven children in a family of humble origins.
-His father was a sailor.
+Bernardo Mattarella was born in Castellammare del Golfo, in the province of Trapani in western Sicily, as the eldest of seven children in a family of humble origins.
+He was the son of Santo Mattarella, a sailor, and Caterina di Falco.
 In 1924, he became the secretary of the Italian People's Party (Partito Popolare Italiano), the predecessor of the Christian Democrat party (DC), in Castellammare.

 An anti-fascist, he graduated in law in Palermo, where he lived until the Allied invasion of Sicily.
 He moved to Rome, where he took part in the founding of the DC in May 1943 with Alcide De Gasperi.
 After the invasion of Sicily by allied forces in July 1943, he moved back to Palermo where he became one of the co-founders of the DC on the island and was nominated in the municipal council of Palermo by the Allied Military Government of Occupied Territories (AMGOT).